Coprosma nitida: Description

-Coprosma nitida is erect, densely branching shrub in the family Rubiaceae, growing between 1 and 2m high.
-Leaves are 5-15mm in length, narrow-ovate with a distinct midrib, glossy leaf surface, and entire leaf margin, arranged oppositely on short petioles.
+Coprosma nitida is erect, densely branching shrub in the family Rubiaceae, growing between 1 and 2 m high.
+Leaves are 5–15 mm in length, narrow-ovate with a distinct midrib, glossy leaf surface, and entire leaf margin, arranged oppositely on short petioles.
 The ends of its branchlets are often sharpened.
 C. nitida is dioecious with single, terminal flowers.
-These are funnel-shaped, approximately 5mm in diameter, and pale green in colour.
-Flowering occurs spring through summer followed by red-orange fleshy drupe or ‘fruit’, round and 10mm long.
+These are funnel-shaped, approximately 5 mm in diameter, and pale green in colour.
+Flowering occurs spring through summer followed by red-orange fleshy drupe or ‘fruit’, round and 10 mm long.

-Habitat & distribution
+Habitat and distribution

 The genus Coprosma is found in Australia, New Zealand, the Hawaiian Islands, Borneo, Java, New Guinea, to the Juan Fernández Islands.
 The species nitida is found exclusively in the south-eastern states Tasmania, some parts of Victoria and New South Wales.
-C. nitida most commonly occurs in subalpine woodlands between 400 and 1,000m above sea level, in well-drained soils.
+C. nitida most commonly occurs in subalpine woodlands between 400 and 1,000 m above sea level, in well-drained soils.